All Episodes

 Good.

-Um the lives of the Secret Service guarding the president.
+The wives of the Secret Service guarding the president.

-How they might feel about this movie out there, kind of fostering the death of the man that they're supposed to be guarding.
+How they might feel about this movie out there kind of fostering the death of the man that they're supposed to be guarding.

 You know, it's an interesting question.